CandiceRogers/CandiceRogers.github.io/README.md

 - **Modular code architecture** that separates concerns (game logic, AI, database, UI), making it accessible for collaborative development
 - **Clear documentation and code organization** that allows different team members to understand and contribute to specific components
 - **A visual interface** that translates complex AI concepts into an intuitive gaming experience accessible to technical and non-technical users
-- **Multiple entry points** for engagement—from casual gameplay to examining AI decision processes—providing value for diverse audiences
+- **Multiple entry points** for engagement from casual gameplay to examining AI decision processes, providing value for diverse audiences

 The application bridges technical implementation with user-friendly design, transforming what was initially an academic exercise into an accessible product that could support decision-making about AI implementation approaches through direct comparative experience.